 Essentially, Chicken Point Cabin’s window wall acts as a giant garage door.
 It pivots and tilts upward by a hand-powered crank connected to the door via a set of situated gears.
 It’s so lightweight, even a child could handle it with ease.

-The door was called to creation after the client expressed interest in maximizing the cabin’s relationship with its relaxed outdoor setting.
-They literally wanted to get rid of the façade.
+The door was called to creation after the client expressed interest in maximizing the cabin’s relationship with its picturesque outdoor setting.
+They wanted to get rid of the façade, while maintaining protection against the elements when needed.
 The window wall was Olson Kundig’s answer to bridging this gap between the inside and outside world.
-While it is primarily a means to this end, the door itself is one of the most beautiful and functional components ever concocted for a remote cabin.